DataDog/dd-apm-test-agent/README.md

 ### TODO

-- [ ] Flag for CI use (don't generate snapshots if they don't exist)
+- [ ] Flag for CI use (don't generate snapshots if they don't exist, fail if it doesn't exist)
-- [ ] Handle integration/language versioning if snapshots are expected to differ
+- [x] Handle integration/language versioning if snapshots are expected to differ
+  - this can actually just be handled by proper test case/token naming eg. test_something_redis20()